Want to know how to express breast milk manually?

 When Manually Expressing Breast Milk

 - Always use a sterilized container for the expressed milk.

 - Express while you are relaxed and have plenty of time.

-- Never press your breast tissue or nipple too hard, as this will damage the tissue.
+- Never press your breast tissue or nipple too hard, as this will damage the breast tissue.

-- Looking at your baby or a picture of him/her will help with milk letdown.
+- Looking at your baby or a picture of them will help with milk letdown.

-- Hand expressing breast milk more frequently, rather than more extended periods at a time will be easier in the beginning.
+- Hand expressing breast milk more frequently, rather than more extended periods at a time, will be easier initially.